Downtown Riverfront Steam Plant

 As a first step in what will be a multi-stage process, the Agency issued a Request for Qualifications from visionary teams for the redevelopment of the Steam Plant.
 The Agency received four submissions to the RFQ.
 The RFQ and submissions can be found below:

 The local team and the City launched a community outreach campaign on January 23, 2019 to solicit feedback on the proposed concepts to ensure that it reflects the community’s vision for the building and serves as a special place the community is proud of.
-See above for more information.
+An online survey was open from January 23 to February 19.
+Results from the community outreach will be available later this spring.

 Agency Board Action

-We anticipate bringing the team’s full proposal for redevelopment of the Steam Plant to the Agency Board in December.
-At that time, we will ask the Agency Board to take action authorizing the Agency Director to negotiate deal points with the team.
+The Agency Board is scheduled to hear about the team's full proposal at their April 24 work session.
+At that time, staff will ask the Agency Board to take action authorizing the Agency Director to negotiate deal points with the team.
+The materials for this work session are available here: April 24 Agency Board materials.

 Steam Plant's History